Quick answer

 Can I choose the date or route?

 No — those are set by where the jet needs to reposition.
 If you need a specific date and route, a full charter gives you that control; an empty leg trades it for the discount.
+The more flexible you can be on both, the more legs you will be able to match.

 How far ahead do empty legs appear?